SyborgStudios/overrides_tracker/README.md

     ```ruby
     gem 'overrides_tracker', group: [:test, :development]
     ```
-2. Add `overrides_tracker/*.otf` to your .gitignore file because you do won't to keep hold of your report file when changing branches.
+2. Add `overrides_tracker/*.otf` to your .gitignore file because you want to keep hold of your report file when switching branches.

 3. Track you overrides by running:
     ```ruby